Auroratide/auroratide.com/content/posts/resolving-the-image-rendering-paradox/content.md

 </blockquote>

 When an image is scaled, the computer either has to fill in missing details when scaled up or choose what to collapse when scaled down.
-That can be pretty tricky, kinda like TODO ANALOGY.
+That can be tricky, kinda like doubling a cooking recipe but realizing you don't have enough ingredients.
 And so, there's no single correct strategy for scaling images, leading to a diversity of **scaling algorithms** meant to do the job.

 <article-image nopopout src="/assets/posts/resolving-the-image-rendering-paradox/lea-resized.png" alt="Lea is doubled in size, but the gaps in the large image are not filled in." caption="Scaling algorithms essentially fill in the gaps."></article-image>